Lingfeng158/YubiKey4Linux/README.md

 # YubiKey4Linux
 An easy-to-use Yubikey installation tool for Ubuntu (and other Debian Distros)

+## Introduction

+Yubikey is a portable USB based biometric authentication device developed by Yubico that provides secure login and authentication to a variety of popular services and platforms.
+It provides intuitive installation process for some popular platforms such as Windows and Google Account, but installation process for Linux still remains complicated.

+## Project Overview
+Currently Yubikey installation process for Linux distributions is not an easy and simply process.
+This project aims to bring easy and convenient installation to Ubuntu, one of the most popular distribution of Debian Linux.

 ## Dependencies
 Any version of Ubuntu, Python 3.7, Pyinstall.
 Anaconda Python management platform in prefered.

-## Project Overview
-Currently Yubikey installation process for Linux distributions is not an easy and simply process.
-This project aims to bring easy and convenient installation to Ubuntu, one of the most popular distribution of Debian Linux.

 ## Official Practices and Limitations